Authorisation for the Query Engine is based around JWTs.

 There are five ways in which authorisation data can get to the Query Engine:

-• Basic authentication can be used when the query engine is called directly.
+Basic authentication can be used when the query engine is called directly.
 In this situation the passed in credentials will be used in making a client credentials grant to the host system.
-This handling can be disabled by setting the parameter enableBearerAuth to false;
+This handling can be disabled by setting the parameter enableBasicAuth to disabled;

 The security of all of these approaches is dependent on the headers reaching the query engine.
 It is very important that however the query engine is configured the ingress approach prevents the forging of relevant headers (i.e. X-Forwarded-Host).